-The Voyagers aren’t the fastest-moving spacecraft ever launched from Earth.
-That honor goes to NASA’s New Horizons spacecraft, the first spacecraft ever to visit Pluto and its moons.
+What about the New Horizons spacecraft, the first spacecraft ever to visit Pluto and its moons.
 NASA’s New Horizons spacecraft travels at 36,373 miles per hour (58,536 km/h).
 Launched from Earth in mid-January, 2006, it reached Pluto in mid-July, 2015 … nine-and-a-half years later.
 If New Horizons were aimed toward the Alpha Centauri system, which it isn’t, it would take this spacecraft about 78,000 years to get there.

 Harold “Sonny” White has been working to investigate these ideas further, and, in June of 2014, he unveiled images of what a faster-than-light ship might look like.
 Artist Mark Rademaker based these designs on White’s theoretical ideas.
 He said creating them took more than 1,600 hours, and they are very cool.
 See the 2014 faster-than-light spacecraft designs on this Flickr page.